LimeWub/musing-sinoussi/src/Prototype/Numbered3/README.md

 </div>
 ```

-Why this is not the way to go?
+## Why this is not the way to go?

 > Insanely convoluted and needs to have too many things passed to it.
+Dependency on parent <Output /> to do 'lines' array.
 > Does not take into account padded elements
 > As all elements are wrapped in one component it's too difficult to split them out to only have SOME\* components numbered rather than all of them.
 This is problematic for things like the newspaper layout where only some areas expect numbers.
 > As it depends on an assumed font aspect ratio is flimsy and can miscalculate line-breaks and font-sizes on edge cases.
+Doesn't allow for font variations.
 > Minor: All elements have the same font-size